fabianjuelich/api_metrics_db/infrastructure.md

 Parses [multiple financial APIs](./api.md) to retrieve fundamental data.

 ### [ss.py](./compose/App/ss.py)
 [StockSymbol](https://github.com/yongghongg/stock-symbol/tree/master) is a pretty neat API that we used to implement the generation of a JSON file that lists all stock symbols belonging to a given [index](./appendix/index_symbols.json) or [market](./appendix/market_symbols.json).
-Since this project saved us a lot of scraping like we did last time, you are welcome to donate a cup of coffee.
+This project saved us a lot of scraping like we did last time.
+However, it should be mentioned that there are server outages.
+That's why we use the files generated once as a backup.
+Bug: Used **dr_market** instead of **de_market** in case of german stocks.

 ### [interface.py](./compose/App/interface.py)
 XML-RPC server for responding to requests.